 US State Regulations for Children’s Jewellery

-Several states in the US other than California have issued their own regulations concerning the chemicals and heavy contents in jewelry products for children.
-Please see the following table for more details:
+Several states in the US other than California have issued their regulations concerning the chemicals and heavy contents in jewelry products for children.
+The following table contains some examples of state regulations that affect such products:

 |California||Health and Safety Code § 25214.1-25214.4.2 (Metal-Containing Jewelry Law)|